 The rewritten equation for the conditionalization rule also answers a second important question that hypothetico-deductivism couldn’t answer: namely, why successful predictions that are surprising or unexpected provide stronger evidence for a hypothesis than unsurprising ones do.
 Here’s why.
 To say that hypothesis H “predicts” some phenomenon E means that pr1(E|H) is high, i.e., close to 1.
 Moreover, to say that E is “unexpected” just means that pr1(E) is low.
 Therefore, if hypothesis H predicts some unexpected phenomenon E, the Bayesian multiplier pr1(E|H)/pr1(E) is large, so the probability of H increases dramatically when E is discovered.
 This explains why a hypothesis that predicts surprising or unexpected phenomena is strongly confirmed when those predictions are tested and found to be correct.
 In contrast, testing an unsurprising prediction won’t give the hypothesis much support.
 The prior probability of an unsurprising phenomenon will be relatively high, and because this probability is in the denominator of the Bayesian multiplier, the resulting increase in your degree of belief will be small.

 There are other ways of reformulating both Bayes’ theorem and the conditionalization rule to reveal further insights about confirmation.
 For example, the conditionalization rule can be expressed in a way that clarifies the role of background information and auxiliary hypotheses in the hypothetico-deductive method.
-Also, we can use another version of Bayes’ theorem to see how the probabilities of two or more rival hypotheses are affected by the same evidence, whereas hypothetico-deductivism only deals with one hypothesis at a time.For further discussion of the advantages of Bayesianism, see: Howson & Urbach (2005), Scientific Reasoning: The Bayesian Approach (3rd ed.).
-Open Court.
+Also, we can use another version of Bayes’ theorem to see how the probabilities of two or more rival hypotheses are affected by the same evidence, whereas hypothetico-deductivism only deals with one hypothesis at a time.For further discussion of the advantages of Bayesianism, see: Howson & Urbach, Scientific Reasoning: The Bayesian Approach, Third Edition (Chicago: Open Court, 2006).
 These are important advantages of Bayesianism over other theories of confirmation.
-However, Bayesian confirmation theory also has some limitations, as we’ll see in the next section.
+However, Bayesian confirmation theory also has some limitations, as we’ll see in the final sections of this chapter.